behu-kea/first-semester-java/projects/nordic-motorhome-rental.md

 - 1 brief use case
 - 1 casual use case
 - 2 fully dressed use cases
+- A System Sequence Diagram representing the main success scenario
 - A use case diagram
 - A domain model
 - (Optional) Conceptual Class Diagram
+- (Optional Advanced) A paper prototype or mockup of the main success scenario

 All design models should & considerations should be gathered in a single document or github repository.